nickku1223/School_District_Analysis/README.md

 ![Original analysis result](Resources/reading_score_by_grade_original.png)
 ![Updated analysis result](Resources/reading_score_by_grade_updated.png)

-The math and reading scores by grade analysis result shows that the it didn't change any other school or grades other than the 9th grade of THS, which the values now are NaNs.
+The math and reading scores by grade analysis result shows that it didn't change any other school or grades other than the 9th grade of THS, in which the values now are NaNs.

 4. Scores by school spending
 <sub> The original analysis of scores by school spending</sub>